English-John/landing-page/README.md

 # landing-page header
-File: README.md
-The Odin Project: Landing Page Hero
+Landing Page Project Exercise from The Odin Project: HTML and CSS Foundations.